mantzas/patron/README.md

 go get github.com/mantzas/patron/cmd/patron
 ```

-The below is an example of a service created with the cli that has a module name `github.com/mantzas/test` and will be created in the test folder in the currend directory.
+The below is an example of a service created with the cli that has a module name `github.com/mantzas/test` and will be created in the test folder in the current directory.

 ```go
 patron -m "github.com/mantzas/test" -p "test"
 ```

 ## Service